johnalison/WorkingPhilosophy/Lists.md

 - Paradox of the Mind: When we look, mind seems totally insubstantial, yet everything we experience is a modification of the mind.
 - We spend most of our time trying to change What Is into What Should Be.
 Turns out that this change is often easiest after we truly accept what is.
 - We are identical with one of the greatest mysteries in the Universe.
 In a sense its the only thing we know, can know.
 In another, it is one of the last great unknowns (to science).
+- Incompleteness Theorem:     "There is more to truth that provability in the deductive system" /     Arithmetic truth out runs formal provability / Truth values of undecidable statements can be decided by embedding them in a richer structure.
+Also common practice of mathematicians, eg: invoke structures far richer than a statement they are trying to prove. /   - No consistent theory can prove its own consistency /
+- How can humans, physical organisms in a physical universe, have knowledge of a casually inert realm of abstract objects?

 # What will be seen as right/wrong in future